 5. Protection of your overall annual limit

-Your medical gap cover provider should do the right thing by making sure that your annual limit is protected.
+Your cover provider should do the right thing by making sure that your annual limit is protected.
 There are a number of things that your gap cover provider can do, these may include:

 - Negotiating discounts on your medical bill.